MEMORIES AND INFORMATION - STAFFORDSHIRE HOME GUARD

 In addition to Alexander himself, two of the men who appear in the programme can be identified.
 Captain George H. Powell, who commanded the Battery, had in 1941 been a second lieutenant in the 30th Warwickshire (Birmingham) Battalion whence he later transferred to anti-aircraft battery duties as did so many Home Guards at the time with varying degrees of enthusiasm.
 Colonel R. E. Cole had been a Birmingham Area Commander for all of the Home Guard’s 4½ year existence.

-Whilst it is at present unconfirmed, these images may show Brandwood House at the time.
+Whilst it is at present unconfirmed and there may well indeed be significant doubt, these images may show Brandwood House at the time.

-Alexander received acknowledgement of his service from the General Officer Commanding-in-Chief, Anti-Aircraft Command dated February 1st 1945 (left).
+And, more specifically, Alexander received acknowledgement of his anti-aircraft battery service from the General Officer Commanding-in-Chief, Anti-Aircraft Command dated February 1st 1945 (left).

 He was also in receipt of a Defence Medal, the transmission document for which survives (below).

 Amongst several other categories of people who had served the war effort, Home Guards were eligible for this latter award, normally on the basis that they had served for a minimum of three years.
-It is reasonable to assume therefore that Alexander joined the Home Guard at some point before the end of December 1941 and served continuously thereafter.
-His initial service would have been in one of the original Birmingham battalions performing a more traditional Home Guard role; it would have been some time later that he transferred to anti-aircraft duties.
-Somewhere in the area - regrettably it is not known precisely where, nor any further details of the incident - there may well remain evidence of those earlier activities: mismatched brickwork in a building badly damaged by an exploding Home Guard shell within.
+As Alexander's service was in fact two years, we may assume that the award was also made to those who, on the basis of age, had rendered the maximum period of service possible to them.
+His initial service may have been in one of the original Birmingham battalions performing a more traditional Home Guard role before transferring to anti-aircraft duties.

 Alexander Schadowsky, later Sinclair, died in Reading in 1986, aged 60 and is buried with his wife.
 His mother, father and sister lie in Brandwood Cemetery, Kings Heath.